Disclosing the catalog pulsars dominating the Galactic positron flux: Positrons from catalog Galactic pulsars

 \subsection{ATNF catalog}

 The sample of pulsars considered in this work is taken from the ATNF pulsar catalog \cite{Manchester:2004bp}, version 2.1.1 \footnote{http://www.atnf.csiro.au/research/pulsar/psrcat}, which lists the observed rotation-powered pulsars, including those detected only at high energies.
-Within this version of the ATNF catalog, the distance to each pulsar is estimated with the most updated electron-density model \cite{2017ApJ...835...29Y}.
+Within this version of the ATNF catalog, the distance to each pulsar is estimated using the most updated electron-density model \cite{Yao_2017}.
+However, the choice of electron-density model introduces unavoidably biases in the distance estimates, which can significantly impact the computation of the $e^+$ flux.
+The model in \cite{Yao_2017} could lead to artificial small distances of some pulsars, as for instance the distance to the source B1055-52, which can vary between 714 pc and 93 pc, depending on the Galactic free-electron density model used \cite{Cordes:2002wz,Yao_2017}.

 Sources are selected by excluding all the millisecond pulsars, namely cutting off rotation periods $P_0<0.01$ s.
 The emission coming from these sources would require a different model with respect to what implemented in this work.
 Furthermore, it has been shown to be negligible through an analysis realized with simulations of the millisecond pulsar population \cite{Venter_2015}.

 After these selection cuts, a sample of 2261 pulsar is retained with a measured value of distance, age and spin-down power.
 We recognize in the sample notable sources such as Geminga and Monogem (J0633+1746 and B0656+14), which have been considered to be main candidates to contribute significantly to the $e^+$ flux at hundreds of GeV.
 Among the selected sample, 181 pulsars have distances estimated to be less than 1 kpc, and 390 have ages between 50 kyr and $10^3$ kyr.
 The number of pulsars having spin-down power exceeding $\dot{E}>10^{34}$ erg/s, so with energetics comparable to the one of Geminga and Monogem, is 287.